Republican in name only: Origins

-Buttons featuring the red slash through an image of a rhinoceros were spotted in the New Hampshire State House as early as 1992.
+Buttons featuring a red slash through an image of a rhinoceros were spotted in the New Hampshire State House as early as 1992.
 In 1993, future California Republican Assembly President Celeste Greig distributed buttons featuring a red slash over the word RINO to express opposition to Los Angeles mayor Richard Riordan.
 The term came into widespread usage during subsequent election cycles.

 Usage

-During Republican primary campaign season, some conservative organizations target RINO Republicans who fail to adopt their stances.
-National Federation of Republican Assemblies started the "RINO Hunters' Club", whom they believe to be too moderate on such issues as taxes, gun rights, and abortion.
-The fiscally conservative 501(c)4 organization Club for Growth invented the "RINO Watch" list to monitor "Republican office holders around the nation who have advanced egregious anti-growth, anti-freedom or anti-free market policies"; other conservative groups published similar lists.
+During Republican primary campaign season, some conservative organizations target Republicans who fail to adopt their stances by referring to them as RINOs.
+A "RINO Hunters Club" formed by the National Federation of Republican Assemblies has taken political action against those they considered RINOs.
+The fiscally conservative 501(c)4 organization Club for Growth started the "RINO Watch" list to monitor "Republican office holders around the nation who have advanced egregious anti-growth, anti-freedom or anti-free market policies"; other conservative groups published similar lists.

 Donald Trump

-Donald Trump has frequently used the term to describe his critics within the Republican Party.
-During the 2020 presidential election in the United States, Donald Trump used the term to refer to Georgia governor, Brian Kemp, and Georgia Secretary of State, Brad Raffensperger, due to their refusal to challenge the election results in Georgia during the attempts to overturn the 2020 United States presidential election.
+Donald Trump and his closest supporters have frequently used the term to describe anyone within the Republican Party he deems to be disloyal.
+During the 2020 presidential election in the United States, Donald Trump used the term to refer to Georgia governor Brian Kemp and Georgia Secretary of State Brad Raffensperger, due to their refusal to challenge the election results in Georgia during his attempts to overturn the 2020 United States presidential election.
 He also used the term to refer to Maryland governor Larry Hogan in a tweet, as well as House and Senate Republicans who either voted to impeach and convict him during his second impeachment following the January 6 United States Capitol attack or who voted for the Bipartisan Infrastructure Bill supported by President Joe Biden.
 Recently, the term has been used to describe Republican critics of former President Donald Trump, with Trump himself tweeting that Congressional Republicans who recognized Joe Biden as the winner of the 2020 US Presidential election are RINOs.
-Some Republicans critical of Trump occasionally used the epithet to describe Trump himself.
+Some Republicans critical of Trump occasionally used the epithet to describe Trump himself, due to his history as a registered Democrat.

 After former Secretary of State Colin Powell died in 2021, Trump described him as a "classic RINO".
+After former Vice President Dick Cheney endorsed Democrat Kamala Harris in the 2024 presidential election, Trump referred him as an "irrelevant RINO".

+After Tom Emmer failed to get the nomination to Speaker of the House, Trump blasted him as a RINO before the press and on Truth Social.
+Four hours after the failed vote, Emmer withdrew the nomination and lost.

 Similar terms

-The concept of being an inauthentic member of the Republican Party by not representing its more conservative faction is a recurring theme in Party history.
+The concept of being an inauthentic member of the Republican Party by not representing its more conservative faction is a recurring theme in party history.